 Stockholder Advisory Vote.
 Our Compensation Committee recognizes the fundamental interest our stockholders have in the compensation of our named executive officers.
-At the 2020 Annual Meeting of Stockholders, approximately 98% of the shares present and entitled to vote on the advisory resolution on named executive compensation were voted to approve the compensation of the Company's named executive officers.
+At the 2023 Annual Meeting of Stockholders, approximately 98% of the shares present and entitled to vote on the advisory resolution on named executive compensation were voted to approve the compensation of the Company's named executive officers.
 Based upon the results of such advisory vote and our review of our compensation policies and decisions, we believe that our existing compensation policies and decisions are consistent with our compensation philosophy and objectives discussed above and adequately align the interests of our named executive officers with the interests of our stockholders.
-At the 2017 Annual Meeting of Stockholders, our stockholders voted, on an advisory basis, to hold an advisory vote on the compensation of our named executive officers every three years.
-In light of such vote, on May 20, 2017, the Board of Directors of the Company determined that the Company would include the advisory vote on the compensation of our named executive officers every three years until the next required frequency vote.
-The next stockholder advisory vote approving named executive officer compensation will take place at this year's Annual Meeting of Stockholders (see Proposal No. 3 on page 39 of this proxy statement).
-Stockholders have an opportunity to cast an advisory vote on the frequency of the advisory vote approving executive compensation every six years.
-The next advisory vote on the frequency of the advisory vote approving executive compensation will also take place at this year's Annual Meeting of Stockholders (see Proposal No. 4 on page 40 of this proxy statement).
+At the 2023 Annual Meeting of Stockholders, our stockholders voted, on an advisory basis, to hold an advisory vote on the compensation of our named executive officers every three years.
+In light of such vote, on May 20, 2023, the Board of Directors of the Company determined that the Company would include the advisory vote on the compensation of our named executive officers every three years until the next required frequency vote.
+Accordingly, the next stockholder advisory vote approving named executive officer compensation will take place at the Company's 2026 Annual Meeting of Stockholders, while the next advisory vote on the frequency of the advisory vote approving our executive compensation will take place at the Company's 2029 Annual Meeting of Stockholders.